Reconstructing networks: Conclusions

 \chapter{Conclusions}

 When studying social, economic and biological systems, one has often access to limited information about the structure of the underlying network.
 The need to compensate for the scarcity of data has led to the birth of a research field known as \emph{network reconstruction}.
 In the previous chapters we have discussed techniques to reconstruct networks at the macro-, meso- and micro-scale by either \emph{constraining} or \emph{targeting} very general network structures.
-We now provide a brief overview of recent research in the field, which has remained outside this dissertation, and of future perspectives.
+We now provide a brief overview of recent research in the field that has remained outside this dissertation as well as of future perspectives.